AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex2.md

 ![GA setup](./images/gapublish.png)

 You're then seeing the versions tab in GTM, showing you the summary of what you just published.
-This will not be active yet, since we have not yet implemented the GTM tag on the SYTYCD-webbsite.
+This will not be active yet, since we have not yet implemented the GTM tag on the SYTYCD-website.
 We'll be doing that in a later exercise.

 ![GA setup](./images/ga-publish3.png)